 "Look Priscilla, Troy is not all that noble like you think.
 He almost had me fooled too.
-Never mind Troy; forget about him.
-We could have had something together Priscilla," he said as he walked closer to her.
-"You could have been mines but you rejected me and the wonderful life you could have had with me as a future king," he said sharply.
-"I suppose you always have eyes for different men, so you probably would have brought shame to me anyways.
-No matter how good a man is to you, you will never be satisfied; will you?" he whispered harshly in her ears.
+Never mind Troy.
+Forget about him.
+We could have had something together Priscilla," he said, walking away from the throne.
+"You could have been mines but you rejected me and the wonderful life you could have had with me as a future king," he added.
+He leaned into her ear.
+"I suppose you always have eyes for different men, so you would have brought shame to me anyways.
+No matter how good a man is to you, you will never be satisfied!" he whispered.

+Priscilla backed away.
 "I have to go.
-Clearly, I am wasting my time here," Priscilla responded sourly.
+Clearly, I am wasting my time here," she said bitterly.

 The ship remained anchored in the docks, as it bobbed in the sea.
 I had just finished the letter to give to Augustus, so when the ship departed he could have the letter delivered to father by means of a Messenger that according to Augustus frequented the trade post.

-"Are you coming aboard, Augustus," shouted a fellow sailor as he spotted Augustus in the crowd of men and women who had assembled on the beach.
-"The ship is about to depart, but we are short one man, for the other fellow sailor had to leave of short notice because his wife went into labor pains."
+"Are you coming aboard, Augustus?" shouted a fellow sailor as he spotted him in the crowd of men who assembled on the beach.
+"The ship is about to depart, but we are short one man, for the other fellow sailor had to leave abruptly because the Messenger sent word that his wife went into labor pains."

 Augustus flicked his hand in the air.
 "You men go on without me.
 I already told you my days at sea are over.
 I already have had my share of adventure.
-You men will be alright.
-May the gods grant you a safe voyage," he said with a warm smile.
-The sailor let out a sigh as he muttered something to the captain of the crew.
+You men will be all right.
+May the gods grant you a safe voyage," he said.
+The sailor let out a loud sigh.

-"I suppose we cannot delay anymore," the captain sighed.
+"I suppose we cannot delay anymore," the captain said.
 "We will have to make due with one less soul."

 The captain's voice broke through the snickers.
-"Have you ever set sail before, lad?" the captain asked briskly.
+"Have you ever set sail before, lad?"

 "No, but I would like to.
 I will learn anything.
 I will do anything you say.
 I will do my best not to fail you.
 I just want to be given a chance to accompany you men."

-"He has my support," Augustus blurted confidently.
-The captain stared below at Augustus as he gave his final salute.
+"He has my support," Augustus blurted from behind.
+The captain stared at Augustus before looking at me.

-"Welcome to the crew," the captain smiled as he patted my shorn head.
+"Welcome to the crew," the captain smiled as he reached over to pat my shorn head.

 "All aboard!" the captain shouted.
 A rush of feet clamored over the ramp providing direct access to the ship.
 I followed behind, trying to hide my limp.
 "Release the anchors," he ordered.
 The men quickly went to work, ripping the anchors from the bedrock.
-As the last anchor was pulled up, the wooden vessel, with its triangular mast blowing in the warm breeze, slowly glided on the white capped waves.
-I watched Augustus wave on the beach with the other families of the crew as they cheered and waved to their loved ones.
+As the last anchor was pulled up, other men made their way tugging at the system of ropes to adjust the rectangular sail fastened to the mast.
+From the beach, Augustus stood waving with the other families of the crew as they cheered and waved to their loved ones onboard.
 Unlike the crew, I was not allowed to return.
-I was leaving my family and friends behind on the island; the only home I knew.
-The sea of faces grew smaller and less distinct until it became a blur, as we drifted deeper into the sea.
+I was leaving my family and friends behind on the island, the only home I knew.
+The sea of faces grew smaller and less distinct as we drifted deeper into the sea.

-What would become of Romeos as his life hung in the balance?
+I could not imagine the turmoil Romeos was going through as he awaited his public execution.
 How would Julius ever cope with the inevitable fate that awaited his twin brother and beloved friend?
 I shuddered to think of the execution that would soon take place because it was too painful for words to even describe.
-I could not help but think about Cornelia, as she went about her daily routine; a life marked where choices were made for you from the moment you awoke.
+So my thoughts shifted to Cornelia, who was no doubt going about her daily routine.
+It was a life where choices were made for you from the moment you awoke.
 Perhaps she was right.
-There was something greater than me; something I could not even see.
-To the east lay the island, as it grew smaller and smaller until it was a mere speck; a green gem in the midst of the glossy sea.
+There was something greater than me, something I could not even see.